jacobdensford/jacobdensford.com/pages/adventure-planning.md

 Discoveries are things the heroes find that could aid them on their quest.
 This may be secrets, hints, and clues, or maybe treasure.
 Be sure to include at least some treasure and a magic item or two.

-Moments are incidental little bites of flavor that reinforce the theme of the adventure.
+Moments are just incidental little bites of flavor that help spark the imagination.

 ## NPCs